Lesson Two. The Tyranny of the Majority

 What role does the public play in checking the power of their government?

-Students will evaluate the extent to which an unlimited power of the majority contributes to the health of a democracy.
+Evaluate the extent to which an unlimited power of the majority contributes to the health of a democracy.

-Students will draw text-based comparisons to contemporary society through a change over time lens.
+Construct text-based comparisons to contemporary society through a change over time lens.